zkuzmic/freeyogacolumbus/src/pages/index.md

       Pickerington food pantry, as well as used eyeglasses and used medicine bottles, red and blue, for the Pickerington Lions Club.
 Please bring your own mat and water bottle.
-    where: >-
-      December 4, meet at Epiphany Lutheran.
-268 Hill Road North, Pickerington, OH 43147, then meet at Pickerington Nazarene Church, (Pick Naz) 11775 Pickerington Road, Pickerington, Ohio, 43147 for December 11 and 18, 2021.

-      We will NOT have class Christmas Day, or New Years weekends (Saturday, December 25, 2021, and January 1, 2022).
-Then we will have class at Epiphany Lutheran, 268 Hill Road North, Pickerington, OH 43147 from January 8 through February 26, 2022.
+    where: Classes resume in January at Epiphany Lutheran, 268 Hill Road North, Pickerington, OH 43147 from January 8 through February 26, 2022.
+We will then return to Pickerington Nazarene Church, March through April, 11775 Pickerington Road, Pickerington, OH 43147.
+Then, May through September, we will be outside at Victory Park, across the street from Pickerington City Hall at 100 Lockville Road, Pickerington, OH 43147.
   - title: FREE – 20/20/20 Fitness Class
     when: 7am every Wednesday
     what: Get rid of those extra 20 lbs from 2020!
 This is a combined class called